Group-5B/FitFusion-documentation/docs/source/index.rst

 Getting Started
 ---------------
-- To install and set up the app, refer to :doc:`installation`
 - For user instructions, see :doc:`usage`
 - For technical details, see :doc:`architecture`
 - For API documentation, visit :doc:`api/endpoints`

-For additional information, check the :doc:`faq` or :doc:`changelog` for recent updates.

 We hope this documentation helps you get the most out of the Matchmaking App!